lowRISC/opentitan/sw/otbn/code-snippets/README.md

   instruction.
 - `barrett384.s`: An example of a modular multiplication kernel based on Barrett reduction.
+- `calc_montgomery_consts.s`: An example of calculating the Montgomery constants.

 Also included in this directory is a Makefile fragment that can be used to assemble and link the snippets.
 This can be used standalone or